Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/19-aie_external_io_sv/README.md

 ```

 * Tip: The python script is available in the Vitis install area as mentioned in above path.
 There are two modes for the script i.e. ```wrapper``` and ```vivado``` mode.
 By default, the script runs in vivado mode.
 If run with ```wrapper``` mode, it only generates ```aie_wrapper_ext_tb.v```.
+* For x86simulation, user will have to manually write this wrapper as `scsim_config.json` is not available for x86sim flow.

 The name of the instance stubs must be identical to the name of the corresponding external PLIOs in graph.h ("in_classifier" and "out_interpolator" as mentioned below) and these name of the instances in graph.h will be reflected in the generated ```aie_wrapper_ext_tb.v``` file.